Liujunzx/MPT/README.md

 # ECO

 Matlab implementation of the Efficient Convolution Operator (ECO) tracker.
+We are very grateful to the ECO authors for their outstanding contributions.

 ## Publication